Theikon/chess/README.md

-# just-chess
+# chess
 A graphical chess environment for learning Java.

 ## Getting started

-The goal of this project was to design a lightweight library for people who just started using Java.
+The goal of this project was to design a lightweight library for Java beginners.
 As such, showing the standard chess position is possible with a mere three lines of code:

 ```java
 String[][] brett = new String[8][8];